Accessible Montjuic Cable Car Barcelona

 And when you do board, board head on.
 And for two reasons:

-You’ll be facing Barcelona, the door will be behind you – so you will have an uninterrupted view; and
+You’ll be facing Barcelona, and the door will be behind you – so you will have an uninterrupted view; plus:

 This is the easiest way to board.
-So you will be able to see just how slowly the cars crawl through the station, which will give you more confidence for the return journey (if you do decide just to come back down on the cable car, but see the following recommended route):
+So you will be able to see just how slowly the gondolas crawl through the station, which will give you more confidence for the return journey (as you will then be boarding in reverse – if you do decide just to come back down on the cable car that is):

 The Recommended Montjuïc Route from central Barcelona: